atul799/CarND-MPC-Project/README.md

 ### Polynomial Fitting and MPC Preprocessing
 ---
-The waypoints to estimate the road curves is given with maps map's coordinate system,which is different than the car's coordinate system.Transforming these waypoints  makes it easier to both display them and to calculate the CTE and Epsi values for the MPC.The waypoints are subtracted from cars actual position and transformed using Homogenous transform to align with trajectory (x-axis is cars heading direction).
+The waypoints to estimate the road curves is given with map's coordinate system,which is different than the car's coordinate system.Transforming these waypoints  makes it easier to both display them and to calculate the CTE and Epsi values for the MPC.The waypoints are subtracted from vehicle's actual position and transformed using Homogenous transform to align with trajectory (x-axis is cars heading direction).

-The reference trajectory is derived using a polynomial function function.
-3rd order  is suggested as good order for represent most vehicle paths(road) as polynomial.
+The reference trajectory is derived using a polynomial function.
+3rd order  is suggested as good order to represent most vehicle paths(road) as polynomial.

 Polynomial fitting is implemented with solution adapted from [Polyfit](https://github.com/JuliaMath/Polynomials.jl/blob/master/src/Polynomials.jl#L676-L716)